TheGhouls/oct/doc/index.rst

 Basics module information
 =========================

 OCT is based on multi-mechanize, a library for testing website.
-But this module is no longer under active development and the last commit was 3 years ago.
+But this module is no longer under active development.

-So instead of a fork, for building OCT module we include multi-mechanize as a module, and we update it.
-For the moment modifications are minors and the main job of OCT module is inside the core submodules, which contains a `GenericTransaction` class which provide you useful methods for writing your tests scripts.
+So instead of a fork, for building OCT module we include multi-mechanize as a module, and we update it as needed.
+For the moment modifications are minors and the main job of OCT module is inside the core submodule, which contains a `GenericTransaction` class providing you useful methods for writing your tests scripts.

 We already have done some update on the multi-mechanize modules like :